Nerja Today Guide to beaches in Nerja, the Costa del Sol, Spain

 It is a modern area, almost a separate village or resort in many ways, with just about every conceivable facility available to the thousands of visitors, both Spanish and foreign, who flock here every year.

-Access to the beach is either via a long, steep hill leading down from Avenida de Pescia or from a steep, winding hill down from the Parador de Nerja.
-Either way, the route is steep and a car or taxi is a good option.
+Heading from the centre of Nerja, access to the beach is via ‘Cardiac Hill’, down a steep, winding hill from the Parador de Nerja or down 117 steep steps from the Mirador del Bendito and a short walk along the sand.
+Whichever way, the route is steep and a car or taxi is a good option.
 Walking down the hill is no problem, it’s the return journey, particularly at the end of the day.
+There are no buses servicing the Burriana beach area.

 The beach itself is about 800 metres long and, on average, about 40 metres wide.
 The sea has a moderate swell and does get fairly deep relatively quickly.